TeamTravelJournal/AndroidTravelJournalApp/README.md

 * [ ] Image is clickable and can be expanded to full screen
 * [x] Shared element transitions between detail and timeline
 * [x] View pager cubicle transformation between photos of a post when you slide in between them
+* [x] 3D-like cubicle representation of the photos belongs to the same post when clicked into cube icon
 * [x] Parallax effect
 * [x] Last 3 comments can be seen on detail page
 * [x] 3 nearby restaurant can be seen on detail page.